garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

     - Good design is an act of communication between designer and and user.
     - Conceptual models are how a user maps the interface of the tool to how they understand it should be used.
     - The device must explain itself.
-    - Controls also require a conceptual model – obvious relationshop between location and operation they control (a _natural mapping_).
-    - When designers fail to provide a conceptual model the user is forced to make up their own (often wrong).
   - **Feedback:** Always important to show the effect of an action.
   - **Constraints:**
     - Make something easy to use by making it impossible to do otherwise.